RetroReversing/retroReversing/pages/consoles/xbox360/Xbox360DevkitHardware.md

 These were used at E3 2005 to showcase the upcoming Xbox 360 games [^1].

+The difference between Alpha 1 and 2 is that Microsoft upgraded the graphics card from ATI R300 to ATI R420 [^10].

 One very interesting fact about this unit is that it came with an early build of the Fusion Emulator which played original Xbox games on the 360!
  </div>
 </section>